jbcodeforce/ML-studies/docs/genAI/index.md

 A single large model is unlikely to solve every business problem.
 Custom data sets help companies to differentiate their generative AI applications.
 FM can be "fine-tuned" for a specific task, by using a small number of labeled examples.

 For generative AI, the input is very ambiguous, but also the output: there is no determinist output.
-With classical ML output is well expected.
+With classical ML, output is well expected.
 Trained sentiment analysis algorithms on labelled data will perform better than any LLM for that task.

 Some ways to use Generative AI:

 * Build foundation model from scratch
 * Reuse existing foundation models available as open-source (Hugging Face hub) or proprietary, add the custom corpus on top of it, to fine tune tune the model for better accuracy.
 * Use generative AI services or APIs offered by foundation model vendors.
 There is not control over the data, cost and customization.
-Use [prompt engineering](#prompt-engineering) to get better answer.
+Use [prompt engineering](#prompt-engineering) to get better answers, or [RAG techniques](./rag.md).

 ???- "Hugging Face"
     [Hugging Face](https://huggingface.co/) is an open-source provider of natural language processing (NLP), which makes it easy to add state of the art ML models to applications.
 We can deploy and fine-tune pre-trained models reducing the time it takes to set up and use these NLP models from weeks to minutes.

 ## Use cases

-We can group the use cases in categories:
+We can group the use cases in different categories:

 ???+ info "Improve customer experiences"
     * Chatbot functionality with context, with better user's experiences.
 Reduce operational costs using automated response.
     * Documentation summarization: See model like Jurassic-2 Jumbo from [AI21 studio](https://www.ai21.com/studio), claude-v2 works well too.
     * Personalization

-???+ info "Employee productivity"
+???+ info "Improve Employee productivity"
     * Code generation
     * Translation, reports, summarization...
     * Search via Q&A Agent for specific subject, based on internal documents.